-Experiment typography gives a variety of approaches to explore letterforms.
-It examines a range of possibilities in expressive form, and connect language syntax with visual communication.
-The workshop offers the opportunity to question the traditional meaning of a letterform and focus on an expanded abstract idea.
-It also encourages to explore type in unexpected ways and through unusual mediums.
+Experimental typography gives a variety of approaches to exploring letterforms.
+It examines a range of possibilities in expressive forms and connects language and syntax with visual communication.
+This workshop offers the opportunity to question the traditional meaning of a letterform and focus on an expanded abstract idea.
+It also encourages exploring type in unexpected ways and through unusual mediums.

 Tuition: $165 + $25 Studio Fee